RosterizerTestData/Warhammer40k10e/script_archive/README.md

-This directory contains scripts that were used to make bulk changes to manifests, in case they're ever needed again, but there's no expectation that they will be.
+This directory contains scripts that were used to make bulk changes to rulebooks, in case they're ever needed again, but there's no expectation that they will be.